walkerke/census-r/07-spatial-analysis-census.md

 ### Understanding spatial neighborhoods

-Exploratory spatial data analysis relies on the concept of a *neighborhood*, which is a representation of how a given geographic feature interrelates with other features nearby.
+Exploratory spatial data analysis relies on the concept of a *neighborhood*, which is a representation of how a given geographic feature (e.g. a given point, line, or polygon) interrelates with other features nearby.
 The workhorse package for exploratory spatial data analysis in R is **spdep**, which includes a wide range of tools for exploring and modeling spatial data.
 As part of this framework, **spdep** supports a variety of neighborhood definitions.
 These definitions include:

 -   *Proximity-based neighbors*, where neighboring features are identified based on some measure of distance.
 Neighbors might be defined as those that fall within a given distance threshold (e.g. all features within 2km of a given feature) or as *k*-nearest neighbors (e.g. the nearest eight features to a given feature).
 -   *Graph-based neighbors*, where neighbors are defined through network relationships (e.g. along a street network).